gregorylmartin/Meraki-Digital-Standards/css/readme.md

 Similar to the Meraki Digital PHP Coding Standards for file names, use lowercase and separate words with hyphens when naming selectors.
 Avoid camelcase and underscores.
 Use human readable selectors that describe what element(s) they style.
-Attribute selectors should use double quotes around values Refrain from using over-qualified selectors, div.container can simply be stated as .container
+Attribute selectors should use double quotes around values.
+Refrain from using over-qualified selectors, div.container can simply be stated as .container
 Correct: